cmu-sei/crucible/docs/crucible-glossary.md

 ## Alloy Terms

 - **Event**: Created by the event template, the implementation is the actual running of a simulation.
-- **Event template**: Used to associate one or more of the individual Crucible applications, including a Player view template, Caster directory, and Steamfitter scenario template.
+- **Event template**: Used to associate one or more of the individual Crucible applications, including a Player view, Caster directory, and Steamfitter scenario template.
 When an event template is launched, a new event is created.
 - **Launch:** The view of a specific definition or lab.
 Here, the user can Launch an implementation if no active implementation exists for this user and definition combination.
 If an active implementation already exists, then the user can open it in Player or end it.

 ## Caster Terms